 One of our guesses for why this is happening is if enough people have been trying to cheat the system and saying they don’t have a car when they actually do.
 Disney’s response might have been to start charging everyone who’s not registered to be on DME and take the charge off as requested.

-Our other guess is that Disney started charging for parking, but didn’t/don’t have the infrastructure set up to handle charging for overnight parking.
+Our other guess is that Disney started charging for parking, but didn’t/still don’t have the infrastructure set up to handle charging for overnight parking.

 Most large hotels that charge for overnight parking have a dedicated, gated parking lot for their overnight guests, who, in turn, have a special card (or whatever system) to be able to park there.
-WDW has a guard at the front gate of each of their hotels, but once you’re past the guard, you’re free to go to self parking, the same as a day guest (who, BTW, don’t have to pay anything for parking).
-But if you check in online, you can bypass the guard by using your Magic Band to enter the parking lot, and then, as we mentioned earlier, can bypass the front desk, too.
+WDW has a guard at the front gate of each of their hotels, but once you’re past the guard, you’re free to go to self-parking, the same as a day guest (who, BTW, don’t have to pay anything for parking.
+But they’re limited to only 3 hours of parking.
+Not that there appears to be any way of tracking that.).
+But if you check-in online, you can bypass the guard by using your Magic Band to enter the parking lot, and then, as we mentioned earlier, can bypass the front desk, too.
 So with the system they have, there’s no way WDW would know if you have a car or not.
 But is that a reason to charge everyone and then only give them a refund if they happen to notice it?

-There’s apparently nothing on Disney’s check-in page that asks if you have a car or not; just whether or not you’re arriving via DME.
-So if their computers note that you’re not using DME, they must be assuming you’re driving in and therefore must be charged for parking.
-But what if you’ve arrived at Sanford Airport (SFB) (Allegiant, Via and TUI fly into SFB) and taken a taxi because DME doesn’t pick up at SFB?
+There’s apparently nothing on Disney’s check-in page that asks if you have a car or not, just whether or not you’re arriving via DME.
+So if their computers note that you’re not using DME, perhaps they’re assuming you’re driving in and therefore must be charged for parking.
+But what if you’ve arrived at Sanford Airport (SFB) (Allegiant flies into SFB) and taken a taxi because DME doesn’t pick up at SFB?
 Or maybe you’ve taken an Uber because you started your vacation with a few days at Universal.
 Or perhaps you’re getting dropped off by a friend/family member.
 With any of these situations, you’re going to arrive at WDW without a car.
 And these are the people who are sometimes getting charged for overnight parking.